Insight: Bank documents portray Cyprus as Russia's favorite haven

 On March 4, depositors withdrew 261 million euros from the two banks, according to the transfer lists.
 Late that day, Jeroen Dijsselbloem, president of the Eurogroup of finance ministers in the euro zone, was asked whether the rescue of Cyprus would affect bank depositors.
 He did not give a clear answer.
 The next day depositors yanked 315 million euros out of the banks.

-Account holders were further unnerved on March 5 when Panicos Demetriades, the island’s central bank governor, publicly acknowledged for the first time that depositors might lose some of their money.
+Account holders were further unnerved on March 5 when Panicos Demetriades, the island’s central bank governor, said depositors might face a special levy on interest income for three years.
 Over the next two days transfers leapt to 342 million euros and 491 million euros; the latter figure including the 80.2 million euros withdrawn by UCP Industrial Holdings.

 As fears of losses mounted, Russians were not the only depositors who transferred large sums of money from the tax haven’s banks.
 There were also Cypriot companies, individuals both Cypriot and foreign, and the occasional well-known international firm.